-November is Phil’s birthday month and one of the gifts from Shelley is stops to five pizza places in Coeur d’Alene.
+November is Phil’s birthday month and, in 2023, one of the gifts from Shelley is stops to five pizza places in Coeur d’Alene.
 The first of those stops was to Vicino Pizza Neapolitan Style Pizzeria.

 Neapolitan pizza, also known as Naples-style pizza, is a style of pizza made with tomatoes and mozzarella cheese.
 The tomatoes must be either San Marzano tomatoes or Pomodorino del Piennolo del Vesuvio, which grow on the volcanic plains to the south of Mount Vesuvius.

 Our visit to Vicino was on my actual birthday, November 5.
 Shelley made 6:30 reservations and after a stop at The Culinary Stone, one of the Wine Time Fridays sponsors, for their 9th Anniversary and Holiday Kickoff party, we made our way over.

 There was a good amount of people there but they greeted us and immediately seated us.
 There were a TV’s around so we could keep an eye on some college football games (LSU beat Alabama which made me VERY happy!) and game 6 of the World Series.

 When the server arrived to ask if we would like to start off with a drink, Shelley barely let her finish the question by answer, “Yes, I would like the Lambrusco, please!”
 Because of her kids playing so many sports when they were young, which led to many pizza stops, Shelly isn’t necessarily enamored with pizza, but it would be an understatement to say she was REALLY looking forward to that Lambrusco!